CN-UPB/Pishahang/pish-examples/vnfs/packet_sniffer/README.md

 ```
 ## Test

-To test the containers, send some trrafic to rtmp sniffer to see if it can capture the packets or not.
+To test the containers, send some traffic to RTMP sniffer to see if it can capture the packets or not.
 The packet should be sent to the sniffer Ip address.
-To know th IP address of the container do the followings:
+To know the IP address of the container, do the followings:

 (1) Access the container terminal: `sudo docker exec -it sniffer /bin/bash`

-(2) then `ifconfig`
+(2) Then `ifconfig`

 To test the APIs you can do the followings: